 3. Don’t delay or ignore change orders

 Part of the COR process is to communicate with all parties involved in the project.
 As a GC, it is important to keep in touch with subcontractors, owners, and the owner’s authorized agent.
-You should discuss with the owner’s authorized agent to define a new scope and come up with an agreement on expectations with the change orders.
+You should discuss with the client’s authorized agent to define a new scope and come up with an agreement on expectations with the project change.
 Subcontractors need effective communication during the COR process because they have to adjust their schedules and discuss the potential impact imposed on their work.

 eSUB’s change order system has integrated emails that you can send to the owner, the owner’s authorized agent, and subcontractors.
 Additionally, you can add document attachments of the COR to send those involved with the date submitted and the actions listed in the details.